fmExcense/compositeurdigital.github.io/en/use.md

 ## Opening a document

-1. On the dock, tap on the section of your choice;
+1. On the dock, tap on the folder of your choice;
-2. In the folder view, tap on document to display
+2. In the folder view, tap on any document to display it

 ![open item step 1](img/open_item_1.jpg)
 ![open item step 2](img/open_item_2.jpg)